-In order to meet its obligations under the Permit, as well as to maximize the benefits of public involvement, Thurston County has established the Storm and Surface Water Advisory Board (SSWAB) and conducts extensive public contact through the County's Education and Outreach Program (Section 4).
+To meet the obligation under the Permit, as well as to maximize the benefits of public involvement, Thurston County has established the Storm and Surface Water Advisory Board (SSWAB) and conducts extensive public contact through the County's Education and Outreach Program (Section 4).
 In addition, the County hosts a website for the stormwater utility.